What Is Bay Leaf?

 Here are some ways to use bay leaf in recipes:

-- Add to a soup as it cooks for a savory, spicy flavor
+- Add to a soup, such as Mexican posole, of beef stew during cooking for a savory, spicy flavor.

 - Make some very aromatic bay leaf tea to help settle your stomach.